msd673/MaxLocJoin-EDP/README.md

 Now, MaxLocJoin-EDP only support RDF datasets in NT format.
 Each line is a triple of subject, property and object, where the tab "\t" or the space " " are used as the separator.
 If separator in the above command equals to "1", the separator is the space " "; if separator in the above command equals to "2", the separator is the tab "\t".

+# Benchmark Queries
+The benchmark queries used in our experimental evaluation exists in #queries# folder.

 # Contact
 For any questions or inquiries, please contact us at msd673@hnu.edu.cn.